aspose-html/aspose-html-reference-tutorials/content/english/java/converting-epub-to-pdf/convert-epub-to-pdf-specify-pdf-save-options/_index.md

 ## Frequently Asked Questions (FAQs)

 ### Is Aspose.HTML for Java a free library?
-Aspose.HTML for Java is a commercial library, but you can obtain a free trial version from their [official website](https://releases.aspose.com/).
+Aspose.HTML for Java is a commercial library, but you can obtain a free trial version from their [website](https://releases.aspose.com/).

 ### What EPUB formats are supported for conversion?
 Aspose.HTML for Java supports the conversion of various EPUB formats, ensuring compatibility with most EPUB documents.